GuiMacielPereira/150-days-of-code/log.md

 **Feelings**: Pretty good, today's session was a bit reduced in time, but I made up for it by paying more attention

+### 2024-04-12 18:52:19 - Day 17
+#### Implemented search function for double linked list
+**Description**: I am literally sitting in an art deco caffe trying to implement a loop that starts from both the head and tail of a linked list.
+My implementation was correct at first but I wasted the entire hour debugging a typo that I had made into the print out statements (hence why I was super confused as to why my implementation was not working)

+**Feelings**: Today I am feeling okay, spent the day in sunny scorching hot portugal and am now working from a nivce caffe so it went fine I guess?
+I don't know, I do like my routines, this kind of travelling kills my body (yes I am 25)